JuliaLinearAlgebra/Octavian.jl/docs/src/getting-started.md

 ## Multi-threaded matrix multiplication: `matmul!` and `matmul`

+Octavian exports the functions `matmul!` and `matmul`, which provide multithreaded matrix multiplication in pure Julia.

 Remember to start Julia with multiple threads with e.g. one of the following:
 - `julia -t auto`
 - `julia -t 4`